 The best option is to create a product MVP first, test it with the target audience first and then go full-fledge into the development.

 Slava Bushtruk is Founder and CEO of Alty, Inc. He’s been in software and app development for nearly a decade with over 75 successful projects under his belt, ranging from startups to enterprise clients.
-You can connect with him on LinkedIn or shoot a quick hi at email@example.com.
-Additionally, you can read more from him on his Tech Blog and Website
+You can connect with him on LinkedIn or shoot a quick hi at firstname.lastname@example.org.
+Tech Blog and Website